-Half-way through 2012, I was offered to lead the project of redesigning Hipertextual’s media network, which at the time was formed by 15+ different blogs that delivered daily news for millions of people in Spain and Latin America.
+Half-way through 2012, I was offered to lead the project of redesigning Hipertextual, a media network which at the time was formed by 15+ different blogs that delivered daily news for millions of people in Spain and Latin America.

 The clearest path at the time was ditching the classic blog layout and we spent a lot of time rethinking our homepage.
 Showcasing the latest news, improving its way-finding, readability, and user engagement.
 It needed to be a flexible design, that could work for the many topics we covered throughout the sites.

 We reached a pretty good ground base early on, but this project never stopped.
 We kept iterating over and over again to improve its performance and quality as much as possible.
-This redesign made Hipertextual stand out and shine from its competitors quite obviously and, along with the great content the editorial team created daily, we saw a drastic improvement in our audience, clients, and finances.
+This redesign made Hipertextual stand out from its competitors and, along with the great content the editorial team created daily, we experienced a huge increase in audience, clients, and revenue.

 A few months before I left Hipertextual I began working on a new redesign proposal.